alx-sch/miniRT/README.md

 			cyl_ix(ray_ori, ray_dir, obj, ix);
 		current_obj = current_obj->next;
 	}

-	if (ix->hit_obj != NULL)
+	// Compute the hit point if an intersection was found if (ix->hit_obj != NULL)
 		ix->hit_point = vec3_add(ray_ori, vec3_mult(ray_dir, ix->t_hit));
 }
 ```

-1. **Loop Through Objects:**
-   The function iterates through all objects in the scene (`current_obj`).
-For each object, it checks its type (e.g., plane, sphere, or cylinder).

-2. **Compute Intersection for Each Object:**
 For each object, the appropriate intersection function (`plane_ix`, `sphere_ix`, `cyl_ix`, see in [find_intersection.c](https://github.com/alx-sch/42_miniRT/blob/main/src/4_find_intersection.c])) is called based on the object's type.
 These functions check if the ray intersects the object and update the intersection data (`ix`) if the intersection is the closest one found so far.

-3. **Calculate the Hitpoint:**
-   After all objects have been checked for a potential intersection with the ray, the hit point is calculated by applying the ray's direction to the closest intersection's distance.

 While the origins of the camera rays are known, the following chapter will explain how to calculate the direction of each camera ray.

 ---